PhilipNaudus/simple_site-gh-pages/pages/tang/legend_of_mulan_tang_dynasty.md

 <p>Early renditions of Mulan&rsquo;s story almost exclusively focused on Mulan&rsquo;s beauty, elegance, and virtue.
 The most popular retelling, Du Mu&rsquo;s Mulan Temple, depicts Mulan as agonizing over whether it would be appropriate for her to drink together with the other officers.
 Even while dressed as a man, she struggled to act in a way that was becoming for a lady.</p>

-<p>Although these depictions of Mulan may seem disappointingly anti-feminist to the modern reader, they mark a revolutionary shift in Chinese ideology.
-Previously, Ban Zhao had insisted that &ldquo;a man&rsquo;s worth lies in his strength while a woman&rsquo;s beauty stems from her inferiority&rdquo; (<a href="https://zh.m.wikisource.org/wiki/%E5%A5%B3%E8%AA%A1">¤k»|</a>).
-As the status of women gradually rose, poets challenged the culture with the story of Mulan, yet assured readers that a woman who becomes strong will not lose her beauty or virtue.
-Mulan, the most filial daughter, was heralded as the perfect woman.</p>
 {:/}